Crisis and Resilience Fund - Housing Payments (CHP)

 • any evidence to support your request

-There is no right of appeal against a Discretionary Housing Payment decision but you may be able to apply for a Judicial Review in the High Court.
+There is no right of appeal against a Crisis and Resilience Fund Housing Payment decision but you may be able to apply for a Judicial Review in the High Court.
 You will need to seek legal advice on this.